fukamachi/safety-params/README.markdown

 ## Upgrading Notes to v0.3.0

-This library is used to be called "Sanitized-Params" which is designed to sanitize, which means it doesn't raise any errors if the specified condition is failed and omits the key-values.
+This library is used to be called "Sanitized-Params" which is designed to sanitize, which means it doesn't raise any errors and just omits key-values even when the specified condition has failed.

-However, I noticed that it is used mainly for validating values.
+However, it has been commonly used mainly for validating values.
 That made me decide to revise its APIs and give 2 macros, `sanitize` and `validate`.

 Additionally, I found that value-conversions are often following after a validation.
 For instance, a code expecting an integer but its input could be a string.

-Since v0.3.0, the value-conversions features is added:
+Since v0.3.0, the value-conversions features were added:

 ```common-lisp
 (validate